magicaussie/wledger/README.md

 The easiest way to run WLEDger is via Docker.

-1. Create a directory for your WLEDger data: `mkdir wledger && cd wledger`
+1. Create a directory for your WLEDger data: `mkdir wledger && cd wledger && mkdir data uploads logs`

 2. Inside this folder, create a file named `docker-compose.yaml` with the following contents: